nathanchere/nixstarter/README.md

 Installs RVM and uses that for managing Ruby installation(s).
 To install ruby use `rvm list known` to display available versions, then `rvm install 1.9.3` (using 1.9.3 as an example).

+There's some bullshit RVM warning on install about $PATH not being in something something, whatever.

 ### Python

 Installs Python 3.x.
 No 2.7 rubbish, because fuck the Luddites.
 Also installs IDLE as the recommended IDE.